GiannhsKer/CutHair-Appointments-Application/README.md

 # CutHair - Barbershop Appointment Management System

-A modern Spring Boot application for managing barbershop appointments with a RESTful API.
+A modern Spring Boot application for managing gi appointments with a RESTful API.

 ## Features